 - 3.6.1 Students are not permitted to take photographs or make audio or video recordings of lectures or of education-related meetings, including the feedback sessions after examinations (including examination assignments and model answers), without the explicit prior permission of the relevant lecturer.
-Should such permission be granted, students are only legally permitted to use the recording for their own use; all forms of distribution or publication of the recordings are prohibited. - 3.6.2 Students are prohibited from all forms of distribution or publication of study materials, including audio and/or video recordings supplied by the institute.
-The materials are for students' own use only. - 3.6.3 The institute can make video recordings of a lecture or a lecture series and provide these to students of the institute to support them in their studies.
+Should such permission be granted, students are only legally permitted to use the photograph or recording for their own use; all forms of distribution or publication of the recordings are prohibited.
+A student has no independent control over these materials, unless the Universities have explicitly granted this to the student. - 3.6.2 Students are prohibited from all forms of distribution or publication of study materials, including audio and/or video recordings supplied by the institute.
+The materials are for students' own use only. - 3.6.3 Students are prohibited from infringing the intellectual property rights of the Universities, third parties or the person with whom licensing agreements were made. - 3.6.4 The institutes can make video recordings of a lecture or a lecture series and provide these to students of the programme to support them in their studies.
 The lecturer will notify students that are present at the beginning of the lecture that video recordings will be made.
 The fact that video recordings have been made or will be made does not absolve students from any rules regarding the requirement of their presence.